-The presence of black mold in your house can be potentially hazardous to your home.
+Black mold is a serious and potentially life-threatening contamination.
 Not only it can ruin your house, black mold could bring serious health problems to you and your family.

 As for clothes, dry-cleaning is recommended for those with silk or wool fabric.
 While for cotton fabrics, it is important that they are properly washed, rinsed then dried.
 For leather goods, you can use a solution of alcohol and water.
 It is important to make cleaning a habit to prevent the growth of black mold.